kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Known issues

 Browsers use cached file versions from previous Kyma releases instead of fetching new ones automatically.
 So far, there is no built-in cache breaker mechanism.
-To fix this issue, you need to manually clear the browser cache to make sure the console UI works properly after installing a new Kyma version.
+To fix this issue, you need to manually clear the browser cache to make sure the Console UI works properly after installing a new Kyma version.

 ## Continuous Integration

 ### New CI pipelines

-We have introduced nightly and weekly CI pipelines to perform tests and identify any potential issues such as incorrect settings or memory leaks.
-The pipelines run Kyma on GKE using the master branch.
+We have introduced nightly and weekly CI pipelines to perform tests and identify any potential issues, such as incorrect settings or memory leaks.
+The pipelines run Kyma on Google Kubernetes Engine using the master branch.
 If you are interested in details, go to `https://status.build.kyma-project.io/?type=periodic` and search for **kyma-gke-nightly** and **kyma-gke-weekly** jobs.
 We are also planning to add Slack notification for test results.

 ## Eventing